marin-sapunar/cis_nto/README.md

 after running  make, the executables will be in the bin directory.
 For instructions/options run the executables with the --help command line argument.

 ## Testing

+Some tests are available by running test.py in the 'test/test_cases' directory.

 ## Source Code